bugrahanakbulut/PathFindingVisualization/README.md

-# ShortestPathVisualization
+# A* Visualization
-Visualization of shortest path algorithms such as Dijkstra's Algorithm, A* Algorithm.
+Visualization of search algorithms such as Dijkstra's Algorithm, A* Algorithm etc.